SE(3)-Equivariant Attention Networks for Shape Reconstruction in Function Space: Experiments

 \section{Experiments}

-We perform experiments on surface reconstruction from sparse and noisy input point clouds.
+-0.08in We perform experiments with surface reconstruction from unoriented sparse and noisy input point clouds.
 We show the importance of SE(3)-equivariance by evaluating objects in various poses and positions in space.
-Additionally, we show the ability of our method to reconstruct novel scenes, even when \textit{trained only on single objects}.
-For the first network $\mathcal{F}$, we use ten multi-headed SE(3) attention layers, and for the second network $\mathcal{T}$ we use another two multi-headed SE(3) attention layers.
-For each point $\vec{x}_i$ of the point cloud, we define the neighborhood $\mathcal{N}(\vec{x}_i)$ as its $k$ nearest neighbors, where $k$ is chosen to be $5\%$ of the size of the point cloud ($k$=15).
-During training, our method converges in around 200,000 iterations.
-This is faster than the methods we compare with, which require at least 300,000 iterations to converge.
+Additionally, we show how local shape modeling and equivariance allows our method to \textit{train only on single aligned objects} and generalize to \textit{scenes containing multiple objects in arbitrary locations and orientations}. -0.15in